 Inside PR, which is updated regularly, by no means captures the entire universe of public relations work, rather it is intended to give readers a snapshot of a dynamic and thriving industry.

 The business-to-business sub-specialty is among the industry’s largest, according to Council member surveys.
-Recent data shows that over 15% of Council member firm revenue is derived from business-to-business work, according to the Council’s 2012 Benchmark Survey.
+Recent data shows that 23% of Council member firm Us.S. revenue is derived from business-to-business work, according to the Council’s 2015 Benchmark Survey.
 The role of PR firms within B2B organizations has shifted from simply disseminating news to sharing insight relevant to [MORE]

 Internal communications, designed to mobilize employees as brand ambassadors, is a burgeoning field.
-The 2012 Edelman Trust Barometer found that regular company employees have more credibility to consumers than executives.
-This helps explain the steady growth of employee or internal communications practice at many public relations firms.
-PR firms engaged in employee/internal communications understand that [MORE]
+The 2014 Edelman Trust Barometer found that regular company employees are the most credible voices on a variety of topics, including the company’s work environment, integrity, innovation and work practices.
+This helps explain the steady growth of employee or internal communications practice [MORE]

 As one PR blogger noted, “You don’t hear much about investor relations until something big happens.
 An IPO, a chatty CEO, earnings good or bad.
 Then the [investor relations officer] is the most popular guy in the room.”
 The same holds true for financial communications generally, and that’s unfortunate, because talking about money—and doing it [MORE]